rdimascio/skill-stash/workers/ingester/README.md

-# SkillStash Indexer Worker
+# SkillStash ingester Worker

-The Indexer Worker is a Cloudflare Worker that discovers and indexes Claude Code plugins from GitHub.
+The ingester Worker is a Cloudflare Worker that discovers and indexes Claude Code plugins from GitHub.
 It crawls repositories with specific topics, parses plugin metadata, and populates the SkillStash registry database.

 ## Architecture